Bahrain crown prince meets opposition on ending political deadlock

-MANAMA (Reuters) - Bahrain’s crown prince met the Shi‘ite Muslim opposition leader on Wednesday in search of a way out of a three-year political deadlock, a week after reconciliation talks were suspended in a setback for efforts to stabilize the U.S.-allied Gulf state.
+MANAMA (Reuters) - Bahrain’s crown prince met the leader of the main Shi‘ite Muslim opposition group on Wednesday to try to revive reconciliation talks suspended last week in a setback for efforts to stabilize the U.S.-allied Gulf state.

-The breakdown in the reconciliation process raised jitters in the tiny Gulf Arab island monarchy in the middle of a regional tussle for influence between Shi‘ite Iran and Sunni Muslim powerhouse Saudi Arabia.
+The breakdown in the reconciliation process raised jitters in the Gulf Arab island monarchy, which is in the middle of a regional tussle for influence between Shi‘ite Iran and Sunni Muslim powerhouse Saudi Arabia.

-The meeting between Crown Prince Salman al-Khalifa and opposition chief Sheikh Ali Salman was the first since shortly after major unrest among majority Shi‘ites demanding democratic reforms and a bigger say in government broke out in early 2011.
+The meeting between Crown Prince Salman al-Khalifa and the head of the opposition Al Wefaq group, Sheikh Ali Salman, and leaders of other opposition groups in Bahrain, was the first since 2011, after protests by majority Shi‘ites demanding democratic reforms and a bigger say in government.

-“The meeting was especially frank and very transparent,” the Shi‘ite opposition bloc al Wefaq said in a statement signed by the five main parties in it.
+“The meeting was especially frank and very transparent,” Al Wefaq said in a statement signed by five main parties.

-Al Wefaq said the meeting was held on the crown prince’s initiative to “study ways (to have) a serious dialogue that would result in a new political framework that shapes a comprehensive solution”.
+Al Wefaq said the meeting was held on the crown prince’s initiative.

-Crown Prince Salman, who was named first deputy prime minister last year, had pushed for the reconciliation talks and is seen to be spearheading a more reformist line within the Bahraini ruling family.
+Crown Prince Salman, who was named first deputy prime minister last year, has pushed for the talks and is seen to be spearheading a more reformist line in the ruling family.

-The crown prince’s court confirmed the meeting on its Twitter account, posting a photo of the prince talking to al Wefaq leader with other Bahrainis looking on.
+His royal court confirmed the meeting in a statement late on Wednesday, and said the parties had committed to “accelerate dialogue and elevate discussions by including more senior representation from all parties”.

+A government spokesperson’s statement said the meeting was initiated by King Hamad bin Isa al-Khalifa.
+It said future talks would tackle issues concerning the legislative, judicial and executive branches and electoral constituencies.

-Prince Salman also met other independent political figures, members of parliament and the country’s consultative Shura council, according to his Twitter account.
+Prince Salman also met other independent political figures, members of both houses of parliament, according to his Twitter account.

 Home to the U.S. Fifth Fleet, Bahrain has been in political limbo since February 2011 when the Sunni-led government quelled mass protests led by Shi‘ites.